-Persecution is not a subject we normally like to think about, but it is a fact of life for a Christian.
-John Ritenbaugh explains why Jesus says we are blessed if we are persecuted for righteousness' sake.
+Persecution is a fact of life for a Christian.
+Jesus Christ says we are blessed if we are persecuted for righteousness' sake — here's why.

 Purity before God is far more than just being clean.
 John Ritenbaugh explains that to Jesus being pure in heart touches on the very holiness of God!

-Meekness is one of the hardest of the fruit of the Spirit to define.
-However, the Bible shows meekness to be, not weakness, but strength, as the character of such people as Jesus and Moses shows.
+Meekness is one of the hardest virtues to define.
+The Bible shows meekness to be strength, as the character of such people as Jesus and Moses shows.

-Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
-There is a joy that God gives that far exceeds mere human cheerfulness.
-John Ritenbaugh shows how the Holy Spirit produces it in us.
+Joy is more than just happiness.
+There is a joy that God gives, through the action of His Spirit in us, that far exceeds mere human cheerfulness.